 In two other posts within this blog I explore the concept of the gender wage gap:

-Those posts found that the ‘wage gap’ is an issue that is persistently misrepresented by the feminist lobby, and that differentials in salary are generally reflective of personal choice rather than gender discrimination.
+Those posts found that the ‘wage gap’ is an issue that is persistently misrepresented by the feminist lobby, and that differentials in salary are generally reflective of personal choice rather than gender discrimination in the workplace.

 The existence of a gender expense/cost gap is addressed in the media from time to time, but such discussions are limited to the gynocentric meme of a ‘pink tax’.
-Such articles focus on women paying more for certain retail items such as shavers, fashion, haircuts and sanitary products.
-The reality of men paying more than women for other goods/services is overlooked.
-Some examples include:
+Such articles, examples of which are provided below, focus on women paying more for retail products such as shavers, fashion, haircuts and sanitary products.
+The reality that men pay more than women for other goods/services is overlooked.